The urge to do the wrong thing at the worst possible time.

 What if I …

-Like the imps of folklore, or maybe the cartoon devil on your shoulder, we each have a mischievous side that tells us to do something wrong just because we can.
-It can be something benign like the urge to shout in a quiet concert hall, or maybe to throw a coin off the top of a building, to jump out and scare someone, or maybe to tip over a carefully arranged stack of cans in the grocery store.
-Sometimes the ideas are more dangerous like thinking about driving your car off the road, pushing someone, etc. We don’t do it, but that little thought pops up sometimes.
+Like the imps of folklore, or maybe a cartoon devil on your shoulder, we each have a mischievous side that tells us to do something wrong just because we can.
+It can be benign things such as the urge to shout in a quiet concert hall, or maybe to throw a coin off the top of a building, to jump out and scare someone, or maybe to tip over a carefully arranged stack of cans in the grocery store.
+Sometimes the ideas are more dangerous such as the urge to drive your car off the road, to push someone off a train platform, etc. We don’t do it, but that little thought pops up sometimes.

 A special kind of imp of the perverse is the French concept of “L’appel du vide” or “the call of the void”, where you stand at the edge of a precipice and think “I could just jump right over the edge” but then quickly back away.
 Studies of L’appel du vide (aka High Place Phenomenon) suggest that it isn’t suicidal – quite the opposite.
 Researchers believe that this is your brain warning you to be careful.
 It’s driven by a desire to continue living rather than the other way around.

 Choices and ideas

 It’s not fully understood why we have these thoughts, why the imp of the perverse pops up from time to time.
 One possible explanation is that we like to have options even if we know we would never choose some of them.
 Just knowing that we could do or say something is satisfying enough without actually doing or saying it.
 Another possibility is that these thoughts are part of an internal rebellious drive, part of what psychoanalyst Otto Rank called our “counterwill”, where we oppose feeling confined or controlled and so we try and assert our own individuality.
 It could be an internal way of feeling like an individual by thinking counter to what is expected & acceptable.